-Carrie Bradshaw lived in the West Village, drank cosmopolitans and typed onto a black and white computer screen.
-The High Line was a rusted and weedy hulk, not the locale for furtive kisses for the "Girls" crew before they head home to Brooklyn to meticulously compose tweets.
+Carrie Bradshaw lived in a Manhattan brownstone, drank cosmopolitans and typed onto a black and white computer screen.
+The High Line was a rusted and weedy hulk, not the locale for furtive kisses for the "Girls" crew before they head home to Brooklyn.
 Adlai Stevenson High School still existed.
 The Success Academy and six hundred other schools did not.

-New York has been transformed in the last 12 years, in ways simultaneously wrenching and huge and intimate.
+New York has been transformed in the last 12 years, in ways that are wrenching and huge and intimate.

-And though he isn't responsible for all the revolutions we've experienced, Michael Bloomberg leaves an indelibly large mark, both for his outsize personality and his vast reserves of power – coming not only from his mayoralty, but from his personal fortune, his philanthropy, and his technology and media business.
+And though he isn't responsible for all the revolutions we've experienced, Michael Bloomberg leaves an indelibly large mark, both for his outsize personality and his vast reserves of power.
+In this hour, we take a look.